gboncoraglio/NLP_projects/sentiment_analysis/sentiment_analysis_usingNN/README.md

-Sentiment analysis using neural networks and Trax
+Sentiment analysis using neural networks and Trax framework.

 Project done while studying the course Natural Language Processing with Sequence Models by deeplearning.ai.